In This Article

 Created in Stockholm, this moisturizing and rejuvenating day cream contains a highly effective retinol-8 complex and antioxidants including turmeric for radiant, youthful-looking skin.

-All of Eau Thermale Avène's products are infused with spring water with minerals that calm and soften skin.
-That's just one of the reasons Levin recommends this cream someone with sensitive skin who wants to try retinol.
+All of Eau Thermale Avène's products are infused with spring water that calm and soften skin.
+That's just one of the reasons Levin recommends this cream to someone with sensitive skin who wants to try retinol.

 Here's a retinol cream that's ideal for anyone with normal skin who wants to jumpstart an anti-aging regimen.
 SkinMedica also makes gentler (.25 retinol) and stronger (1.0 retinol) versions of this complex so you can find the one that's just right for your skin.